 (see Step 5 of the Roadmap for Risk Assessment)

-Risk assessors may want to consider the following risk management strategies for the release into the environment of LM mosquitoes:
+Risk assessors may want to consider the following risk management strategies for the release of LMMs into the environment:

-Monitoring monitoring is NOT a risk management strategy! during and after the environmental release of LM mosquitoes to follow the spread of the trait in the local population. to address species replacement before it becomes an irreversible problem.
+Monitoring monitoring is NOT a risk management strategy! during and after the environmental release of LM mosquitoes to follow the spread of the trait in the local population..
 Operational management processes should carefully follow the design criteria for implementation of the risk management strategies laid out in the risk assessment;

 Monitoring the potential evolutionary breakdown of the mosquito technology (monitoring for transgene intactness and proper function over time),